 Why are so many silly news stories generated on this topic?
 Hmm, does it represent excessive concern about something that doesn't exist, like excessive concern about unicorns?

 His response is comprehensible.
 After all, he has probably been drilling into his students for years the unexamined assumption that sexual behaviors, including Internet porn use, can never cause addiction processes in the brain.
 Since this position is not supported by actual brain science, circular explanations are common: "Internet porn is a masturbation aid...and there can be no such thing as too much masturbation (because sex can never be an addiction)... so there can be no such thing as too much porn use."

 Medical doctors recently began to close the knowledge gap.
 In The Brain That Changes Itself, psychiatrist Norman Doidge explained the brain plasticity principles behind the decreased sexual responsiveness in his heavy porn-using patients (and its reversibility).
 Yet most doctors who are not neuroscience specialists still hark back to their days of Penthouse use and continue to view Internet porn use as a harmless extension.
 They seem unaware that today's porn delivers far more addiction-producing neurochemical stimulation to the brain than static porn of the past, that brain scans of Internet addicts are already revealing standard addiction-related brain changes, or that today's kids are using Internet porn extensively while their brains are uniquely plastic.
-The latter is particularly disturbing given recent research suggesting that starting sex during adolescence can have lasting negative effects on both body and mood well into adulthood.
+The latter is particularly disturbing given recent research suggesting that the adolescent brain is particularly vulnerable to addiction.